Dynamically tuneable helicity in twisted electromagnetic resonators: Acknowledgments

 \section{Acknowledgments}

-This work was funded by the Australian Research Council Centre of Excellence for Engineered Quantum Systems, CE170100009 and Centre of Excellence for Dark Matter Particle Physics, CE200100008.
-E.C.P is partially funded through the Defence Science Centre Research Higher Degree Student Grant.E.C.P is partially funded through the Defence Science Centre Research Higher Degree Student Grant.
+This work was funded by the Centre of Excellence for Dark Matter Particle Physics, CE200100008.
+E.C.P is partially funded through the Defence Science Centre Research Higher Degree Student Grant.